JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_extras.md

 Custom editor color schemes can be specified and exported using the IDE _Settings/Preferences_ dialog.
 Note that editor [Colors and Fonts](https://www.jetbrains.com/help/idea/configuring-colors-and-fonts.html), and [Colors for Version Control File Status](https://www.jetbrains.com/help/idea/file-status-highlights.html) are customized in different sections of _Settings/Preferences_.

-Use the following procedure to customize an editor color scheme for a UI Theme:
+Use the following procedure to customize an editor color scheme for a theme:
 * Create the desired custom editor color scheme using the IDE preferences.
 * Export the custom editor color scheme to the desired file name.
   In this example, the file is exported to <path>Lightning.icls</path>.